 Lawrence reserves the right to address offensive conduct and/or harassment that (1) does not rise to the level of creating a hostile environment, or (2) that is of a generic nature and not based on an individual's protected statuses.
-Addressing such conduct will not result in the imposition of discipline under Lawrence Policy, but may be addressed through respectful
+Addressing such conduct will not result in the imposition of discipline under Lawrence Policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternative Resolution, and/or other Informal Resolution mechanisms.

-- Harm/Endangerment, defined as: - threatening or causing physical harm; - extreme verbal, emotional, or psychological abuse; or - other conduct which threatens or endangers the health or safety of any person or damages their property. - Discrimination, defined as: - o actions that deprive, limit, or deny - other members of the community - o of educational or employment access, benefits, or opportunities, - including disparate treatment. - Intimidation, defined as: - o implied threats or - o acts that cause the Complainant reasonable fear of harm. - Hazing, defined as: - o acts likely to cause physical or psychological harm or social ostracism - to any person within the Lawrence University community, - when related to the admission, initiation, pledging, joining, or any other groupaffiliation activity (as defined further in the Hazing Policy). - Bullying, defined as: - o repeated and/or severe aggressive behavior - $\circ~$ that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant, - that is not speech or conduct that is otherwise protected by the First Amendment.
+- Harm/Endangerment, defined as:

+- threatening or causing physical harm;

+- o extreme verbal, emotional, or psychological abuse; or

+- other conduct which threatens or endangers the health or safety of any person or damages their property.

+- Discrimination, defined as:

+- o actions that deprive, limit, or deny

+- \circ other members of the community

+- o of educational or employment access, benefits, or opportunities,

+- including disparate treatment.

+- Intimidation, defined as:

+- o implied threats or

+- o acts that cause the Complainant reasonable fear of harm.

+- Hazing, defined as:

+- o acts likely to cause physical or psychological harm or social ostracism

+- to any person within the Lawrence University community,

+- when related to the admission, initiation, pledging, joining, or any other groupaffiliation activity (as defined further in the Hazing Policy).

+- Bullying, defined as:

+- repeated and/or severe aggressive behavior

+- that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the Complainant,

+- that is not speech or conduct that is otherwise protected by the First Amendment.